lammps/learning/src/setting_up_simulations.rst

 Setting up your first simulations
 =================================

-In this section we will modify the input from the previous section to run integrate the equations of motion of the atoms and have a first look at variable and computes use in LAMMPS.
+In this section we will modify the input from the previous section to integrate the equations of motion of the atoms and have a first look at the use of variables and computes in LAMMPS.

 Defining non-bonded interactions
 ********************************